One practice that has completely transformed my perspective and the way I connect and communicate is creating ceremony.

-Here comes the change…I found a way to meet ritual halfway, something that works for me.
-Two years ago I was trained to a shamanic practitioner.
-Part of the initiation process in my training is developing a sacred alter, a Mesa, that represents and facilitates healing.
+Here’s my trick.
+I found a way to meet ritual halfway, something that works for me.
+Three years ago I was trained as a shamanic practitioner.
+Part of the initiation process in my training was developing a sacred altar, a Mesa, that represents and facilitates healing.
 Twice a month in congruence with the moon cycle, I open my Mesa and create a ceremony full of gratitude and manifestation.
-In this time I naturally incorporate all of the practices I strive to do every day, deep meditation, yoga, and even speaking Spanish.
+In this time I naturally incorporate all of the practices I strive to do every day, deep meditation, yoga, and even speaking Spanish!
 Yes, I could do all of these things more, but showing up twice a month on full and new moons makes them even more sacred.
 I notice that since I’ve started these ceremonies I naturally do the other practices more often.
-So, I encourage you to find a semi-frequent ritual you can look forward to that can balance everything you do or “are meaning to do.”
+So, I encourage you to find a semi-frequent ritual that can balance everything you do or “are meaning to do.”

-- Use intent.
+3. Use intent.
 I always open and close the ceremony.
 Maybe you believe in a god to talk to, or you can simply say “I am opening this space” then “I close this space with gratitude.”
 Sometimes as you speak, the intentions flow out.
 I call to the four directions (south/fire, west/water, north/earth, east/air) and greet the sun and moon.
 To close, I give thanks.
 My intent is in the form of meditating, inviting insight and guidance into the space, beating my drum and rattle, and having fun with it.
 There’s no need to overthink anything, but be sure to have loving, curious intention.
 When you show up open and present, there is so much to receive.

-How does this help communication?
+How does this apply to life?

 When I speak my intentions, I learn to speak from the heart.
 This means not having to think about what you’re saying.
-It’s not the same as blurting out whatever and regretting it or “I didn’t mean it,” but instead speaking with your “true voice” that flows perfectly, confidently, kindly, effortlessly and never with afterthought (“I shouldn’t have said that,” “I wish I said this”).
+It’s not the same as blurting out whatever and regretting it.
+Instead, speaking with your “true voice” flows perfectly, confidently, kindly, effortlessly and never with afterthought (“I shouldn’t have said that,” “I wish I said this”).
 When you practice speaking this way on your own, it becomes “safer” and easier to do it “out there” with other people.
 We communicate more clearly when we speak with truth and integrity.
 Confidently saying what’s on your mind and speaking your truth can be differentiated.
 Do you need a ceremony to do that?
 From my experience, it’s a great option with gradual results.

 When I open my Mesa and set up a place twice a month, it feels expansive, empowering, and full of possibility.
 It becomes a metaphor for my life.
 I hope your ceremony, whatever and whenever it may be, connects you to the feeling of expansiveness, empowerment, and possibility that is your life.